lilanmanoj/expo_app_sandbox_default_stripped/README.md

 ```

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+or you will also have option to delete all the unnecessary code without moving to **app-example**.

 ## Learn more